TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 ### Introduction

 Tired of writing raw SQL queries in your projects?
 In this lesson, we'll talk about Object Relational Mappers (ORM for short).
-ORMs are tool that let you manipulate data in your database and is widely used in the software industry.
-We'll deep dive into one such ORM popular in the Node.js landscape: [Prisma ORM](https://www.prisma.io/).
+ORMs are tools that let you manipulate data in your database and are widely used in the software industry.
+We'll dive deep into one ORM popular in the Node.js landscape: [Prisma ORM](https://www.prisma.io/).

 ### Lesson overview